Little is more sacred to the concert goer than the tour or concert T-shirt.

 - Use a delicate or “medium” wash setting.
 That high spin will suck the life out of your shirt.

 - Never put your shirt in the dryer.
 Ever.
-Always hang dry.
+Always hang dry and don’t use traditional hangers.
+Lay them flat or use a drying rack.
+Hangers tend to stretch the collar out.